krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Both mBeans provide you attribute with name ```LastGcInfo``` from where we can extract needed information.

-Most memory leaks that I discovered in last years in enterprise applications were either in frameworks/libraries or on some kind of bridge between them.
-Recreating such issue in our example application would require introducing a lot of strange dependencies, so I figured out that I would recreate one heap memory leak that I discovered few years ago that was custom-made.
+Most memory leaks that I discovered in recent years in enterprise applications were either in frameworks/libraries or on some kind of bridge between them.
+Recreating such an issue in our example application would require introducing a lot of strange dependencies, so I figured out that I would recreate one heap memory leak that I discovered a few years ago that was custom-made.

 ```shell
 # preparation